RATING: 4 Keys RESULT: Win REMAINING: 7:30

 There’s a great mix of physical puzzles to go along with all of the more traditional types as well, though towards the end of the game one of these in particular might begin to fall into that “more tedious than fun” category.
 While some players find this specific puzzle entirely intuitive, others (including us) hit a brick wall.
 I’m one of the people that falls into both categories: during the game itself, I was extremely frustrated, but after the fact (and knowing where we went wrong) I can really appreciate its complexity.

 Don’t be deceived by its seemingly small size at first glance; The Dig packs quite a punch.
-Although it’s certainly the smallest space I have personally seen an escape room put into, no part of the game suffers because of it.
 In fact, if anything, the limited space enhances the game.
 Although the room normally only holds five people, our party of six still had plenty of space to move around in and we had no problem finding clues and solving puzzles.
 I’ve seen rooms that are larger fit less people, and still have less things to do.
 This is a testament to the exorbitant amount of attention to detail Dare 2 Escape puts into their theming, as well as to the expertise at which they implement their puzzles in any given storyworld.

 Of their three rooms (so far), The Dig does stands out as the most family-friendly, yet there are still Easter eggs connecting it to the darker storyworlds of The Asylum and The RingMaster for those that look hard enough.
 Being different is not always bad; being a more family-friendly room at the venue helps to round out their offerings.